Pat White: Washington Redskins

 After not playing professional football for two years, White agreed to sign with the Washington Redskins on April 2, 2013.
-He made four preseason appearances, including one start, prior to being waived on September 14.
+He made four preseason appearances, including one start.
+For the regular season opener, White was on the Redskins' inactive list as the fourth-string quarterback behind third-stringer Rex Grossman, backup Kirk Cousins, and starter Robert Griffin III.
+White was then waived on September 14, 2013.

 Edmonton Eskimos

 White signed with the Edmonton Eskimos of the Canadian Football League (CFL) on March 27, 2014.
-In his first and only season in the CFL White completed 5-of-9 passes for 54 yards with a touchdown.
+In his first and only season in the CFL, White completed 5-of-9 passes for 54 yards with a touchdown.
 He also carried the ball for 159 yards on 35 carries (4.54-yard average) with 4 touchdowns.

-On March 20, 2015, White announced his retirement from professional football.
+On March 20, 2015, while still under contract to the Eskimos, White announced his retirement from professional football.

 Professional baseball career

-White was selected by the Los Angeles Angels in the 4th round of the 2004 Major League Baseball Draft.
+White was selected by the Los Angeles Angels in the 4th round of the 2004 Major League Baseball draft.
 He was offered a six-figure signing bonus, but declined in order to attend West Virginia.
+He was drafted again in 2007 (Angels), 2008 (Cincinnati Reds), and 2009 (New York Yankees), but did not sign with any of those teams.

 After he was waived by the Dolphins, White signed a minor league contract with the Kansas City Royals on September 10, 2010.
 He participated in the Fall instructional league.
 On January 25, 2013, White was signed by the Miami Marlins to a minor league contract.